runninguru/MySQL-eCommerce/README.md

 <li>city
 <ul>
 <li>A lookup table that defines the city for addresses.</li>
-<li>If you want to create a version of this database which supports any country other than the USA, you will need to alter this. </li>
+<li>If you want to create a version of this database which supports any country other than the USA, you will need to fork this project. </li>
 </ul>
 </li>

 <li>state
 <ul>
 <li>A lookup table that defines the state for addresses.</li>
-<li>If you want to create a version of this database which supports any country other than the USA, you will need to alter this. </li>
+<li>If you want to create a version of this database which supports any country other than the USA, you will need to fork this project. </li>
 </ul>
 </li>